-Mr. Nick Lepp, MetroPlan Orlando staff, requested approval of a request from Florida's Turnpike Enterprise for an administrative amendment to the 2040 LRTP to update the project phases for the Colonial Parkway project.
+Mr. Nick Lepp, MetroPlan Orlando staff, requested the approval of the request from Florida's Turnpike Enterprise for an administrative amendment to the 2040 LRTP to update the project phases for the Colonial Parkway project.
+More information on this request was provided.

-MOTION: Nabil Muhaisen moved to approve the FTE 2040 LRTP Administrative Amendment to update the project phases for the Colonial Parkway project.
-Shad Smith seconded the motion.
-Motion passed unanimously.
+MOTION: Council President John Dowless moved for approval of the administrative amendment to the 2040 LRTP to update the project phases for the Colonial Parkway project.
+Mayor Dale McDonald seconded the motion, which passed unanimously.